aRY4bn/js4bughunters/DOM-concept.md

   -DOM is an API that allows JavaScript to interact with and manipulate HTML.

-DOM is an api that connects the js with the html of the page.

-Actually, all tags and html codes are stored as documents in js and js can access it with DOM.

-In fact, DOM takes files with html and xml extensions and turns them into an object that js can recognize.
-In fact, tags in html are known as elements in js

 JavaScript utilizes the DOM API to connect with and manipulate the HTML of a page.
 Through the DOM, JavaScript can: